Explorer, Statesman, Diplomat

 and Revolutionary War Hero

 General Joseph Martin (September 18, 1740 – December 18, 1808), Rod D. Martin‘s fifth great grandfather, was an American Founding Father, explorer, diplomat, military leader and statesman at the end of the Colonial period and during and after the American Revolution.
-With colleague Daniel Boone, Martin opened the West to settlement; later, his diplomacy made possible America’s victories at Kings Mountain, Cowpens and Yorktown; and his statesmanship helped North Carolina ratify the U.S. Constitution, bringing that hold-out state into the union.
+With colleague Daniel Boone, Martin opened the West to settlement.
+Later, his courage and diplomacy made possible America’s victories at Kings Mountain, Cowpens and Yorktown, so much so that President Theodore Roosevelt once said that "If not for Joseph Martin, we may have lost the Revolution."
+And his statesmanship helped North Carolina ratify the U.S. Constitution, bringing that hold-out state into the union.

 Martin’s father, Joseph Sr., recovered nicely, helping settle Albemarle County (the area around Charlottesville and the future home of the University of Virginia) as one of its original patentees.
 He established a large plantation there, presiding over it as the “perfect Englishman” he was: in his grandson’s words, “in him was depicted…the most complete form of the aristocracy of the British government.”
 He raised his children alongside famed explorer and entrepreneur Dr. Thomas Walker, Peter Jefferson and his son Thomas (just three years younger than Joseph Jr.), and the Lewis and Clark clans.